Viossixth/AWS-re-start/README.md

 ### About This Repository

-This is a living document that grows as I progress through the AWS re:Start program.
+This is a living document that grows as I progress through the AWS re/Start program.
 Each section contains:
 - Conceptual notes and breakdowns
 - Hands-on lab documentation
 - Code samples and configurations